Joyceku1020/recipe-nutrition-analysis/README.md

 An R² score of 0.9908 means that the model is able to explain over 99% of the variance in the calorie data.
 This high value suggests a strong linear relationship between the input features—nutritional components, ingredient and step counts, and the cuisine type—and the target variable.
 While promising, such a high R² might also hint at potential overfitting or the presence of highly predictive features (like macronutrients) that dominate the prediction.
 These results set a strong baseline and will be helpful for evaluating the value of more complex models later in the process.

+Given these metrics, I would consider the baseline model to be “good” in terms of predictive accuracy and explanatory power.
+However, the extremely high R² also raises questions about whether the model may be overfitting to the training data or benefiting disproportionately from a few dominant features (e.g., total fat or carbohydrates).
+To assess this further, I plan to evaluate the model’s generalization ability on other datasets and compare it with more complex models.

 ## Final Model
 ---

+To improve upon the baseline linear regression model, I engineered two new features that incorporate more nuanced nutritional information and reflect real-world eating patterns:

+sugar_per_step: This feature divides the sugar content by the number of recipe steps.
+The rationale behind this feature is that it captures how concentrated sugar is per unit of effort or complexity.
+Simpler recipes with high sugar content (like desserts or sugary drinks) often lead to high calorie counts, and this ratio helps the model account for that dynamic.

+carb_to_protein: This feature calculates the ratio of carbohydrates to protein in a dish.
+I added this to capture the macronutrient balance, which plays a major role in determining calorie content.
+Meals that are heavy in carbs but low in protein—such as baked goods or starchy dishes—often have higher caloric density.
+By giving the model this ratio, it can more easily distinguish between lean, protein-dominant meals and calorie-dense carbohydrate-heavy meals.

+I used these features in addition to the original numerical and categorical variables (standardizing continuous features and one-hot encoding cuisine).
+I also switched to a **Random Forest Regressor** for my final model to better capture non-linear relationships that a simple linear regression might miss.
+Random forests are well-suited for handling mixed data types and capturing interactions between features like macronutrient composition and cuisine type.

+To optimize the RandomForestRegressor, I performed hyperparameter tuning using GridSearchCV.
+I focused on three key parameters:
+- `n_estimators`: The number of trees (set to 50)
+- `max_depth`: The maximum depth of the trees (tested with 10 and 20)
+- `min_samples_split`: Minimum samples required to split a node (tested with 2 and 5)

+The best parameters found were {`n_estimators`: 50, `max_depth`: 20, `min_samples_split`: 2}

+With these settings, the final model achieved:

+`Final MSE: 900.06`

+`Final R²: 0.9899`

+Although the final model's MSE is higher (indicating worse performance) and its R² slightly decreased compared to the baseline, it still explains a very high proportion of the variance in the target variable (calories).
+The model's R² of 0.9899 still indicates strong predictive power.
+In conclusion, the final model did not significantly outperform the baseline but benefited from feature engineering and hyperparameter tuning.
+The new features (sugar_per_step and carb_to_protein) provided relevant information, though they did not drastically improve the model.